By Madeline Bocaro

 AND THERE’S DAVID BOWIE…”

 That was RCA’s slogan for Bowie’s “Heroes” album.
-The single, released 40 years ago (September 23, 1977) amidst a backdrop of punk rock and Disco peaked at No. 24 in Britain.
+The single was released on September 23, 1977.
+The album followed on October 14th.
+The single, amidst a backdrop of punk rock and Disco peaked at No. 24 in Britain.
 It didn’t even make the Top 100 in America.
 The week after Bowie’s passing in January 2016, the song hit No. 12 in the UK.

 Another RCA ad for the album was:

 “Tomorrow belongs to those who can hear it coming.”

 Bowie’s “Heroes” is one of the most poignant songs of all time.
 “Heroes” was written “In Berlin, by the wall” – a setting right out of a Lou Reed song.
 It was originally an instrumental.
 The title references the 1975 song “Hero” by the German band Neu!.
 Michael Rother (guitarist of Neu! and former early member of Kraftwerk) states that there was a consideration for him to play on Bowie’s “Heroes” album, but that RCA was not fond of the idea.

 The song’s motorik beat was pioneered by the drummer of another German band, Can (Jaki Liebezeit).
 Yet Bowie utilizes the beat as though he is playing the Velvet Underground’s “I’m Waiting for the Man”.
 The result is dreamy, floating, whirring and ethereal.

 The song is set in the east, isolated behind the Berlin wall.
 At first David’s sings quietly in a low key.
 He is dejected, suffocated by the wall, dreaming of rising above, of swimming away, of stealing time – ‘just for one day.’